nbren12/personal-website/content/post/2021-version-pinning.md

 to `/usr/bin/`, Nix will install it to a read-only directory `/nix/store/syapqz1bwxgicwbd6dkcdlxfqn8g6din-rsync-3.1.3/bin`.
-The random string of characters is a hash of all the inputs required to build `rsync`, which gaurantees that this location will be unique.
+The random string of characters is a hash of all the inputs required to build `rsync`, which guarantees that this location will be unique.
 For example, a new version of rsync will result in a different hash and new installation location.